qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/development/simulator.rst

 .. note::

-  The qooxdoo User Extensions for Selenium will be moved into the Simulator component for a future release so that it will no longer be necessary to download the file or check out the contribution repository.
+  The qooxdoo User Extensions for Selenium will be moved into the Simulator component for a future release so that it will no longer be necessary to download the file separately.

 Generator Configuration
 =======================